 Variable Capacitance Pressure Gauge is a Capacitive transducer since it changes the capacitance on account of change in pressure.

 2. Primary and Secondary Transducers

-Firstly, bourdon tube senses the pressure and convert into displacement of free end.
-This free end of bourdon tube then moves the core of L.V.D.T. and hence produces an output voltage proportional to the core displacement which in turn proportional to the pressure applied to the bourdon tube.
+Firstly, bourdon tube senses the pressure and convert into displacement of the free end.
+This free end of Bourdon tube then moves the core of L.V.D.T. and hence produces an output voltage proportional to the core displacement which in turn proportional to the pressure applied to the bourdon tube.

 So, here are two transduction stages.
-First pressure is converted to displacement using bourdon tube and second is conversion of displacement to voltage.
+At first, the pressure is converted to displacement using bourdon tube and second is a conversion of displacement to voltage.

 Here, Bourdon tube is called as Primary Transducer and L.V.D.T. is called as Secondary Transducer.

 3. Passive and Active Transducer